How to Sell Digital Products in 2026: A Step-by-Step Guide for Creators

 2. Focus on the Transformation: Are you saving someone hours of frustrating work?
 Helping them land a client?
 The bigger the outcome, the more you can charge.

 3. Do the Math: Work backward from your income goals.
 To make $2,000 a month from a $40 product, you need to sell 50 units.
 Does that feel achievable with your audience size?
-This tells you if your pricing is sustainable.

 A Creator’s Playbook for Marketing and Launching